Sleepless in Seattle: Casting

-Ephron promised Foster that her revised screenplay would be deserving of actors Tom Hanks and Meg Ryan, the latter with whom Ephron had written the character Annie in mind.
+Ephron promised Foster that her revised screenplay would be deserving of actors Tom Hanks and Meg Ryan, the latter being the actress Ephron had in mind for the character Annie.
 While Arch had also written the female role for Ryan due to her performance in When Harry Met Sally, he had envisioned Kevin Costner in the role of Sam.
 A different pair of actors had originally been envisioned in the lead roles, but departed because they were deemed not funny enough for Ephron's material.
 Several actresses pursued the role of Annie once they learned of Ephron's involvement, including Julia Roberts, Kim Basinger, Michelle Pfeiffer, Sharon Stone, Jodie Foster, Demi Moore and Madonna, but Ephron was determined to cast Ryan, having enjoyed working with her on When Harry Met Sally...
 Ryan initially expected to star in the film with her then-husband Dennis Quaid, who had been looking for a film to star in together.
 The couple had also been close friends with Medavoy at the time.
 However, Ephron felt Quaid was not funny enough to play Sam, a role she and the studio decided was more suitable for Hanks.
 Having grown weary of playing goofy, immature characters by this point in his career, Hanks initially turned down the role because he was unhappy with its original script, but was drawn towards Ephron's revisions because he felt her version of Sam was more serious than previous roles he had played.
-Despite her interest in Hanks, Ephron was not entirely convinced the actor could play a romantic leading man in the vein of Cary Grant until she met him for first time.
+Despite her interest in Hanks, Ephron was not entirely convinced the actor could play a romantic leading man in the vein of Cary Grant until she met him for the first time.
 Hanks and Ryan had previously starred as a couple in the film Joe Versus the Volcano (1990).
 Despite being the film's romantic leads, the co-stars share only two scenes together, approximately two minutes of screen time.